Nuno Frechaut

-Nuno Miguel Frechaut Barreto (born 24 September 1977), known as Frechaut ([fɾɛˈʃo]), is a Portuguese retired footballer.
+Nuno Miguel Frechaut Barreto (born 24 September 1977), known as Frechaut ([fɾɛˈʃo]), is a Portuguese former professional footballer.
 A defender or midfielder, he could occupy a variety of positions.

 He amassed Primeira Liga totals of 233 matches and 11 goals over the course of 13 seasons, representing in the competition Vitória de Setúbal, Boavista and Braga.

 Frechaut appeared for Portugal at the 2002 World Cup.

 Club career

 Born in Lisbon, Frechaut emerged through Vitória de Setúbal's youth academy, making his first-team – and Primeira Liga – debut in the 1996–97 season, at the age of 19.
-He went on to represent Boavista F.C. until December 2004, winning the national championship for the latter in 2001 whilst appearing mainly as right back.
+He went on to represent Boavista F.C. until December 2004, winning the national championship for the latter in 2001 whilst appearing mainly as right-back.

-After a failed Russian experience with FC Dynamo Moscow, Frechaut joined S.C.
+Following a failed Russian experience with FC Dynamo Moscow, Frechaut joined S.C.
 Braga in January 2006.
-In very late August 2009, after three further full campaigns of regular use (an average of 22 games, with two UEFA Cup qualifications), he left the Minho club and Portugal, agreeing to a three-year contract with French Ligue 2 side FC Metz.
+In late August 2009, after three further full campaigns of regular use (an average of 22 games, with two UEFA Cup qualifications), he left the Minho club and Portugal, agreeing to a three-year contract at French Ligue 2 side FC Metz.

-In August 2012, after appearing rarely for Associação Naval 1º de Maio in the second division, 35-year-old Frechaut returned to Boavista, reuniting with former teammate Petit at the third level team.
+In August 2012, after appearing rarely for Associação Naval 1º de Maio in the Segunda Liga, 35-year-old Frechaut returned to Boavista, reuniting with his former teammate Petit at the third tier team.

 International career

 Frechaut won 17 caps for Portugal, still as a Boavista player.
-The first came on 2 June 2001 in a 1–1 away draw against the Republic of Ireland, for the 2002 FIFA World Cup qualifiers.
+The first came on 2 June 2001 in a 1–1 away draw against the Republic of Ireland for the 2002 FIFA World Cup qualifiers.

-Frechaut was part of the nation's squads at both the 2002 World Cup – where he played and started in the national side's only win in the competition, the 4–0 against Poland – and the 2004 Summer Olympics.
+Frechaut was part of the nation's squads at both the 2002 World Cup – where he played and started in their only win in the competition, 4–0 over Poland– and the 2004 Summer Olympics.